 Could he not just be as good as advertised… but maybe better?

-If it seemed impossible for any player to put the market on his shoulders as well as Aaron Judge did in 2017 but if he continues, Ohtani may make that season look like a warm-up act.
 His dual abilities as a pitcher and hitter are simply something no living fan of Major League baseball has witnessed.
-Ohtani is giving us a chance to experience what fans who watched Babe Ruth were seeing a century ago.
+Ohtani is giving us a chance to experience what those who watched Babe Ruth were seeing more than 100 years ago.

 Dual Threat on Display